OpaCodes/World-A/French/Scheduler.md

 Upcoming Events

 ===========================
-June 23, 21:00 - 21:20 (UTC)
+July 7, 21:00 - 21:20 (UTC)
 ===========================

-Watching the series: Attack on Titan (Season 4, Episode 16 | Last episode available at the moment)
+Watching the series: Attack on Titan (Season 4, Episode 17 | Last episode available at the moment)

 __________________________________